 Pursuant to the Governor's Executive Order N-39-20 (PDF) related to the COVID-19 state of emergency, the Director of the California Department of Public Health (CDPH) may waive any of the professional certification requirements and amend scopes of practice of Chapter 8 of Division 2 of the Health and Safety Code (HSC) and accompanying regulations with respect to HHAs.
 Any waiver shall include alternative measures that, under the circumstances, ensure the facility treats patients while protecting public health and safety.
-CDPH is temporarily waiving specified HHA requirements and suspending regulatory enforcement of the following provisions as described below:
+CDPH is temporarily waiving specified HHA requirements and suspending regulatory enforcement of the following provisions as specified in this AFL.

 1. HSC sections 1736.2(c): HHAs in an active status are encouraged to renew following normal timelines.
-HHAs seeking certificate renewal may continue to work without completing the application process until the end of the declared emergency.
+HHAs seeking certificate renewal may continue to work without completing the application process.

-2. HSC section 1736.2: HHAs whose certification expired within the previous 2 years, or whose certification will expire during the state of emergency, may work as an HHA for the duration of the declared emergency without renewal.
+2. HSC section 1736.2: HHAs whose certification expired within the previous 2 years, or whose certification will expire during the state of emergency, may work as an HHA until December 31, 2021, without renewal.
 All facilities must check CDPH's online verification page to verify employment eligibility.
 Only those HHAs with a status of "active" or "employable during state of emergency", or who have a copy of their certificate that has been expired within the previous 2 years may be employed.

-If you have any questions about this AFL, please contact the Professional Certification Branch, Aide and Technician Certification Section via email at email@example.com.
-Please include reference to AFL 20-49: Suspension of Professional Certification Requirements for HHAs in the subject line of the email.
+If you have any questions about this AFL, please contact the Healthcare Workforce Branch, CNA Review/eLearning & Licensing Section via email at email@example.com.
+Please include reference to AFL 20-49.3: Suspension of Professional Certification Requirements for HHAs in the subject line of the email.